Planning to visit St Peters Basilica Rome? Find out the best way to visit this amazing church!

 It turns out, it's even more than that - it's a fantastic, archeological visit down to the levels of the church when Constantine was emperor.
 You will see ancient tombs, paintings, sarcofagi and much more on this extraordinary visit below ground.

 It used to be that the only way to book this visit was by contacting the Vatican office of excavations (scavi.)
 You can still do that.
 Here is the official scavi website.
-You will need to send a fax (yes a fax!
-Not email, and no phone calls), detailing the number of people, names, language preferred for the tour and the date range you will be in Rome.
+You will need to send a fax or email, detailing the number of people, names, language preferred for the tour and the date range you will be in Rome.
 Then you will need to just wait for them to get back to you.
 Once they do, you will need to prepay (13€.)

 Climbing the dome of St Peters Basilica is really special.